onevcat/UniWebView-Docs/docs/api/README.md

         This method is only for Android.
 On iOS, the keyboard avoidance is built into the system directly and there is no way to change its behavior.

+You need to set it before creating a web view.
+Existing web views are not affected.

   </p>
 </div>
       <div class='parameters'>